Course Overview and Goals

 - Hello World from Github Guides.

 - Syncing from Atlassian Tutorials.

 - Pro Git by Scott Chacon and Ben Straub.
 This free e-book gives a good basis for understanding git.

 Moodle.
 We will use Moodle for grades and feedback.
 If you do not already have an account, please create one and join the course moodle.
 The enrollment key is in the welcome e-mail.

 Piazza.
 We will be using Piazza for online, outside-of-class discussion.
 Rather than emailing questions to the teaching staff, questions should be posted on Piazza.
 I encourage you to make class-wide posts whenever possible, but there is an option to send an instructor-private message.
-You also have the option of posting anonymously.

 - The CSCI 3155 package via